luxedo/asteroids-almost-from-scratch/README.md

 # ASTEROIDS ALMOST FROM SCRATCH
 This is an attempt of reproducing the game [asteroids](https://en.wikipedia.org/wiki/asteroids!) using modern programming languages.
 The idea is to track the progress and time each stage of development in this document.
 If possible, I want to finish this project in under 24h.
+Feel free to see the `diff` between the commits and maybe learn something just like I did.

 #### Check it out [here](https://armlessjohn404.github.io/asteroids-almost-from-scratch/)